ShehabJira/The-Wild-Oasis-Website/README.md

 - **Context API**: State management in React.
 - **Supabase**: Backend database and authentication services.

-This project is designed to teach developers how to build a comprehensive full-stack application using Next.js and other modern technologies.
+This project is a comprehensive full-stack application using Next.js and other modern technologies.